 The location

-The Sutherland Room is located at the University of Sydney's Camperdown campus.
+The Sutherland Room is located at the Holmes Building, towards the northern side of the University of Sydney's Camperdown campus.

 J. B. Douglas nominees